hexinfra/gorox/hemi/README.md

 The following sub directories are programs that use the Hemi Engine:

   * goroxio/  - A program that implements the official website of Gorox,
-  * hemicar/  - A prototype program that is used to develop Hemi itself.
+  * hemicar/  - A prototype program that is used to develop Hemi itself,
+  * rockman/  - A program that can optionally be used to manage gorox clusters.

 And something useful: